ppacher/dnswall/docs/README.md

 // domain has been generated automatically (Domain Generation Algorithm) sinkhole( request.DGAScore > 7 , "honeypod.local" )

+// Mark request with d DGAScore > 5 as more evil mark( request.DGAScore >= 5, 2 )

+// if the request is meant for some known CDN provider, decrease it's evilness and set "cdn-provider" mark mark( isSubdomainFromList(request.Name, "cloudfare.net", "cdn.mozilla.net", "cloud.google.com"), -2, "cdn-provider")

 // Redirect all MX requests (for mail servers) comming from
 // 10.172.240.0/24 to mail.local
 sinkhole( inNetwork(clientIP, "10.172.240.0/24"), MX, "mail.local")

+// now, reject all requests that have an evil-mark of >= 3 reject( request.Mark >= 3)

+// accept the rest
+accept()
 ```